 Sometimes, fees can be a barrier to participation, but capitalizing on the skillsets of young professional members can help combat this.
 Peer-to-peer learning opportunities can help lower costs and generate interest in participation.
 It’s also important to offer alternatives, including free resources, scholarships or membership grants to remove barriers for a diverse membership group.

 To create engagement and keep young professionals interested and invested in the association, invite us to volunteer, and not just on the young professional committee.
 Having the ability to participate in association operations and contribute to organizational advancement creates a sense of belonging and want to continue membership.

 We bring different perspectives to the table, which can help the association stay relevant and exciting for younger members, but are not always sure we have the appropriate qualifications for volunteer service.
 Creating young professional-specific seats on committees or having a willingness-to-serve form letting association staff know who is interested in volunteering when ad-hoc opportunities are available are two ways to bring young professionals into the mix.

 Personal invitations to serve let YP members know they are qualified for the role and their opinions are wanted.
 Once we’re in the room, encouragement that our ideas are valuable and showing a commitment to understanding our viewpoints can make us feel more engaged and willing to further contribute.
 It’s not enough just to “check the box” saying YPs are participating on the committee.
 Actively listening to our thoughts on a topic and giving them the same consideration as anyone else’s are essential.

 YP members, like all members, want to feel valued and that their voices are heard.
-A sense of belonging with opportunities to contribute and advance the association keep YPs engaged.
-This creates a purpose to being a member, value in being part of the community, and want to continue.
+A sense of belonging with opportunities to contribute and advance the association keeps YPs engaged.
+This creates a purpose to being a member, value in being part of the community and want to continue.